lraycheva/core/tutorials/guides/03_angular/angular.md

 ## Overview

-This tutorial is designed to walk you through every aspect of [**Glue42 Core**](https://glue42.com/core/) - setting up a project, initializing a [Main Application](../../developers/core-concepts/web-platform/overview/index.html), multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps and extending your applications with [Shared Contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html), [Interop](../../capabilities/data-sharing-between-apps/interop/index.html), [Window Management](../../capabilities/windows/window-management/index.html), [Channels](../../capabilities/data-sharing-between-apps/channels/index.html), [Application Management](../../capabilities/application-management/index.html) and [Workspaces](../../capabilities/windows/workspaces/overview/index.html) capabilities.
+This tutorial is designed to walk you through every aspect of [**Glue42 Core**](https://glue42.com/core/) - setting up a project, initializing a [Main app](../../developers/core-concepts/web-platform/overview/index.html), multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps and extending your apps with [Shared Contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html), [Interop](../../capabilities/data-sharing-between-apps/interop/index.html), [Window Management](../../capabilities/windows/window-management/index.html) and [Channels](../../capabilities/data-sharing-between-apps/channels/index.html).

-This guide will show you how to use [**Glue42 Core**](https://glue42.com/core/) in an Angular application using the [`@glue42/ng`](https://www.npmjs.com/package/@glue42/ng) library.
-If you haven't checked out the [Vanilla JS](../javascript/index.html) tutorial, we recommend going through that one first, as there you will get a better understanding of [**Glue42 Core**](https://glue42.com/core/) without the added complexity level of a web framework.
+This guide will show you how to use [**Glue42 Core**](https://glue42.com/core/) in an Angular app using the [`@glue42/ng`](https://www.npmjs.com/package/@glue42/ng) library.
+It is strongly recommended to go through the [JavaScript](../javascript/index.html) tutorial first in order to get a better understanding of [**Glue42 Core**](https://glue42.com/core/) without the added complexity of a web framework.

 ## Introduction

-You are a part of the IT department of a big multi-national bank and you have been tasked to create an application which will be used by the Asset Management department of the bank.
-The project will consist of two applications:
+You are a part of the IT department of a big multi-national bank and you have been tasked to create an app which will be used by the Asset Management department of the bank.
+The project will consist of two apps:
 - **Clients** - displays a full list of clients and details about them;
 - **Stocks** - displays a full list of stocks with prices.
 When the user clicks on a stock, details about the selected stock should be displayed.

-All applications are being developed by different teams within the organizations and therefore are being hosted at different origins.
+All apps are being developed by different teams within the organizations and therefore are being hosted at different origins.

 As an end result, the users want to be able to run two apps as Progressive Web Apps in separate windows in order to take advantage of their multi-monitor setups.
 Also, they want the apps, even though in separate windows, to be able to communicate with each other.
 For example, when a client is selected in the **Clients** app, the **Stocks** app should display only the stocks of the selected client.